Marilyn Gaston: Family and personal life

 While growing up in Cincinnati, Ohio, she lived in a three-room apartment in the public housing projects with her younger and older half-brother.
 Growing up money was very tight and at a frightening level to provide for her whole family.
 Gaston’s father, Myron Hughes, worked as a waiter while her mother, Dorothy Hughes, a Medical secretary.
-Even though her family did not have what a normal family would have, she wanted to ensure people that her childhood was filled with laughter and love.
+Even, her family did not have what a normal family would have, she wanted to ensure people that her childhood was filled with laughter and love.
 She received little encouragement to follow her dreams of becoming a doctor because it would be a slim chance for her since her family would not be able to financially send and support her through medical school.
 One of the main reasons that Gaston wanted to become a doctor was because her mother Dorothy Hughes suffered from Cervical cancer with no access to health insurance.
 Her family's poverty inspired Gaston to be committed to public health.

 Gaston also worked to bring affordable health care to impoverished families and was the first black woman to direct a public health service bureau (Bureau of Primary Health Care in the U.S. Health Resources and Services Administration) of the Health Resources and Services Administration (HRSA).
 Through this program, with only a 5-million-dollar budget, she was able to bring impoverished families the opportunity to have access to medical workers, medical supplies, and the facilities that an average American is guaranteed.
 The program also granted medical care to elders, pregnant women, and new immigrants.

 Gaston received many awards in her lifetime, including the National Medical Association (NMA’s) Lifetime Achievement Award, every honor awarded by the Public Health Service, and even has Marilyn Hughes Gaston Day celebrated each year in Cincinnati and in Lincoln Heights, Ohio.